Here’s how much it costs to start a business

 “The question, ultimately, is what they’re going to bring down to the bottom line,” he added.

-When investing in a company, Patricof and Greycroft generally take a 10 to 15 percent equity stake in the company he said, adding that they will, however, take as big an ownership position as it takes.
+When investing in a company, Patricof and Greycroft generally take a 10 to 15 percent equity stake in the company, he said, adding that they will, however, take as big an ownership position as it takes.